-The easiest way to see whether something is a shared item or not is to look at the media tile.
+The easiest way to see if something is a shared item or not is to look at the media tile.
 Whose name appears there?
 If it's your name, it is your media; you own it.
 If it is someone else's name, then this is Shared media, owned by that user but viewable by you.
-Logically, it appears in the Shared With Me tab and not the My Content tab of the Echo Home page.

 In the above figure, the tile shows a video owned by Tom Murphy.
-If you are not Tom Murphy, then this video shows up in your Content pages because Tom shared the item with you so you could see it.
+If you are not Tom Murphy, then this video shows up in your Library because Tom shared the item with you.

 Understand that this is not a copy of the media; it is more like a link that gives you access to it.
-You cannot make changes to it (with some exceptions discussed below), and if the owner makes changes, you will see them when you view the shared media.
+You may or may not be able to make changes to it (this is discussed more below).
+If another user makes changes, you will see them when you view it.

-If/when the owner decides to "unshare" the item with you, it disappears from your Content pages.
+If/when the owner decides to "unshare" the item with you, it disappears from your library.

-If/when you decide you do not need it anymore, you can delete or "remove" it from your content list, which simply removes your access to the item.
+If/when you decide you do not need access to it anymore, you can "remove" it from your library, which simply removes your access to the item.
 It does not delete the media.

 The purpose of someone sharing a piece of media with you is to allow you to view the media outside of a classroom or section.
 Click on the media tile and the media details page opens, allowing you to watch the video or page through the slides.